 The Jonathan Leather Sofa is made of top grain leather with a pigmented finish that is lightly embossed to create a two-tone effect.

+As pigmented leather is designed for practicality and longevity, it is valued for its resilience to stains and damage.
 However, the heavy coating can make the leather feel stiff and less breathable, hence reducing the comfort level.

 Due to the nature of the dye, it’s usually used on top grain leather and split leathers.